University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_2_introtobash_2.md

 cp ~/data/intro_bash/words words
 ```

-Now page through the first few lines of the file using `less` to get an idea about what it contains.
+Now page through the first few lines of the file using `` to get an idea about what it contains.

 Let's try a few searches, and to get a feel for the basic syntax of the command, try to describe what you're searching for on your notes **BEFORE** you enter the command.
 Do the results correspond with what you expected to see?